PoliticalGraveyard.com

 Mrs. Hans Klussmann — of San Francisco, Calif.
 Republican.
 Alternate delegate to Republican National Convention from California, 1964.
 Female.
 Still living as of 1964.

 Mrs. George J. Knox — of San Francisco, Calif.
 Democrat.
-Delegate to Democratic National Convention from California, 1932 (alternate), 1940; candidate for Presidential Elector for California.
+Delegate to Democratic National Convention from California, 1932 (alternate), 1940; Democratic Presidential Elector for California, 1940 (voted for Franklin D. Roosevelt and Henry A. Wallace).
 Female.
 Burial location unknown.

 Marlene L. Knox — of San Anselmo, Marin County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 2008.
 Female.
 Still living as of 2008.